 5.2 The Corporate Plan aims to strike a balance between being ambitious and achievable.
 If the plan is not ambitious enough, there is a danger that the Council will not be stretched and thus will not achieve optimal performance.
-If its plans are too ambitious, failure to achieve targets could be demotivating and again, result in sub-optimal performance.
+If the plan is too ambitious, failure to achieve targets could be demotivating and again, result in less than optimum performance.